EvgenyDos/ansible-cloudformations-lab/docs/README.developer.md

 You are at a right place if you are a developer.
 Check the diagram [here](README.manager.md) to understand the workflow.

-It is too much to say about developing.
+There is too much to say about developing.
 Are you an Ansible, Ansible Tower guru, yes?
 You'll figure out what to do ;).